PerryHighCS/ModelUN/README.md

 In a peaceful cycle, a country will develop 2 resources due to internal manufacturing and trade with another other country.
-If the country goes to war with the other country, the resources the first country will develop through trade with the other country will be lost.
+If the country goes to war with another country, the resources the first country would develop through trade with the other country will be lost.
 For that cycle, the country will only develop 1 resource, arming up for the war.
-If the other country, however, does not simultaneously declare war, the belligerent nation will invade and steal the 2 resources the pacifist developed during the time.
+If the other country, however, does not simultaneously declare war, the belligerent nation will invade and steal the 2 resources the pacifist develops during the time.
 If both nations were to declare war, the borders would remain secure, but only 1 resource would be earned by each.

-A table of the resources earned in one cycle based on the actions between two delegates **A** and _B_
+A table of the resources earned in one cycle based on the actions between two delegates **A** and _B_:

 <table>
   <tr><td>( <b>A</b>, <i>B</i> )</td><td> <i>Peace</i> </td><td> <i>Attack</i> </td> </tr>